 Females give birth to cubs in crevices between rocks, hollow trees, etc. Cubs are born with closed eyes but open them between 4 and 9 days after birth.
 Being extremely vulnerable in the wild, cubs are hidden and reared in isolated places.
 At 3 months of age, the cubs are weaned and start hunting with the mother.

-Cubs stay with their mother for 18-24 months, after which they separate from their mother to find their own territories.
+Cubs stay with their mother for 18-24 months, after which they separate from their mother to find their territories.
 Young leopards become sexually mature between 2 and 3 years of age.
+Leopard’s average lifespan is about 12 years in the wild and up to 22 years in captivity.

 Physical features